Fibrations of $\infty$-categories: Correspondences

-So let $\cA \to \cE$ be a complete Segal space over $\cE$.
-To show the simplicial space $\w{\pi}_\ast \cA$ satisfies the Segal condition we must verifty that, for each functor $[p]\to \cE$ with $p>0$, the canonical map of spaces of simplicial maps over $\cE$
+So let $\cA \to \cE$ be a univalent Segal space over $\cE$.
+To show the simplicial space $\w{\pi}_\ast \cA$ satisfies the Segal condition we must verify that, for each functor $[p]\to \cE$ with $p>0$, the canonical map of spaces of simplicial maps over $\cE$

 is an equivalence.
 Using the defining adjunction for $\w{\pi}_\ast$, this map is an equivalence if and only if the canonical map of spaces of functors

 is an equivalence.
 This is the case provided the canonical functor among pullback $\infty$-categories from the pushout $\infty$-category